Linguistic Structure from a Bottleneck on Sequential Information Processing: Methods

-\paragraph{Three-feature source simulation} For Figure~\ref{fig:sim_figures}D, we need a way to generate distributions of the form $p(M) = p(M_1) \times p(M_2, M_3)$ in a way that varies the mutual information $\operatorname{I}[M_2 : M_3]$.
-We do so by starting with the source from Eq.~\ref{eq:indep-bern-source} (whose components are here denoted $p_{\text{indep}}$) and mixing it with a source that creates a correlation between the outcomes of $M_2$ and $M_3$:
+For Fig.~\ref{fig:coin-sims}E, we need to generate distributions of the form $p(M) = p(M_1) \times p(M_2, M_3)$ while varying the mutual information $\operatorname{I}[M_2 : M_3]$.
+We start with the source from Eq.~\ref{eq:indep-bern-source} (whose components are here denoted $p_{\text{indep}}$) and mix it with a source that creates a correlation between $M_2$ and $M_3$:

-with $\delta$ the Kronecker delta.
-The mixture weight $\alpha$ controls the level of mutual information, ranging from $0$ at $\alpha=0$ to $1$ bit at $\alpha=1$.
-A more comprehensive study of the relationship between feature correlation, systematicity, and excess entropy is given in SI~Appendix~B, which examines systematic and holistic codes for a comprehensive grid of possible distributions on the simplex over 4 outcomes.
+with $\delta_{jk} = 1$ if $j=k$ and $0$ otherwise.
+The mixture weight $\alpha$ controls the level of mutual information, ranging from $0$ at $\alpha=0$ to at most $1$ bit at $\alpha=1$.
+A more comprehensive study of the relationship between feature correlation, systematicity, and predictive information is given in SI~Appendix~B, which examines systematic and holistic codes for a comprehensive grid of possible distributions on the simplex over 4 outcomes.